-It’s a day of recognition and activism.
-Here are some creative ways to capture that spirit, honor the legacy of Clara Zetkin, and celebrate the women of your organization.
+International Women’s Day is a day of recognition and activism.
+Here are 10 creative ways to capture that spirit, honor the legacy of Clara Zetkin, and celebrate the women of your organization.

-Hire an inspirational speaker to Zoom-bomb a meeting
+1. Hire an inspirational speaker to drop in on a meeting

 Think beyond traditional panels and speakers’ lunches, and surprise your employees with a dose of inspiration and motivation during a regular team meeting.
 Invite a speaker to pop in on the middle of the meeting to liven things up and empower women in the workplace.
-Last year, Holly Dowling, an award-winner global keynote speaker, made a 10- to 15-minute guest appearance at client meetings to inspire their teams, talk about women and wellness, and instill hope.
+Recently, Holly Dowling, an award-winning global keynote speaker, made a 10- to 15-minute guest appearance at client meetings to inspire their teams, talk about women and wellness, and instill hope.

 Every year International Women’s Day centers on a theme.
-This year it’s #BreakTheBias.
+This year it’s #EmbraceEquity.

 Incorporate this spirit of challenge into the day and host a contest for your employees to conceive the perfect gift basket or care package that celebrates all women’s achievements.
-The winning design then gets sent out to all female employees.
+Then, send the winning design out to all female employees.

 The most meaningful ideas are often ones that make a difference in someone else’s life.
 A wonderful way to create an impact on International Women’s Day is to fundraise for female-focused charities in honor of your employees.
 Make it personal by sending out a custom thank you email that details the charity gift and suggests some causes to consider.
 Check out the International Women’s Day charities of choice, or look for local charities for which you can help amplify their awareness.

-Amp up the celebratory part of the day with a fun group activity perfect for history buffs like a women’s history trivia night (find questions here).
-Customize it for your company like The Nines, a fashion-focused company, which hosted a living history cocktail party where employees had to dress as their favorite female fashion designer.
+Amp up the celebratory part of the day with a fun group activity perfect for history buffs, such as a women’s history trivia night (find questions here).
+Customize it for your company like fashion-focused brand The Nines did, with a living history cocktail party where employees had to dress as their favorite female fashion designer.
 The company sent home cocktail-making kits and a few delicious bites.
 “After some fun chats and drinks, we host a fashion-riddled trivia night,” says Lisa Sanchez, fashion editor.
 “The winner received a gift card and bragging rights for the whole year!”

 It’s no secret that having a strong support system and network at work can help propel your career.
 The challenge is many women often don’t have access to the same networks or social bonds as their male counterparts.
 On this Say Yes day, encourage every woman to reach out to a new person to grab coffee, say hello, ask a question — and every person asked must say yes!